A topic from the subject of Biochemistry in Chemistry.

 • Allow the agarose gel to cool to approximately 50°C.

-• Add ethidium bromide to the agarose gel at a concentration of 0.5 μg/mL.
+• Add ethidium bromide (or safer alternative) to the agarose gel at the recommended concentration.

 • Pour the agarose gel into a gel electrophoresis apparatus and allow it to solidify.